Hunkie Cooper

-Hernandez James "Hunkie" Cooper (born May 17, 1969) is a former American football Wide receiver and linebacker who played for the Arizona Rattlers of the Arena Football League until his retirement in 2005.
-He was previously the wide receivers coach for the San Diego State Aztecs football team and currently is the Director of Football Player Development for the UNLV Rebels football team.
-He is a two time recipient of the Ironman of the Year award and was voted league MVP in 1993.
+Hernandez James "Hunkie" Cooper (born May 17, 1969) is an American former professional football player who was a wide receiver and linebacker for the Arizona Rattlers of the Arena Football League (AFL).
+He is currently the director of football player development for the UNLV Rebels football team.
+He is a two-time recipient of the AFL Ironman of the Year award and was voted league MVP in 1993.

 Early life

 Hunkie Cooper was the son of a military veteran and the youngest, and shortest, of 9 children.
 He received the name Hernandez from a pact his father had made to his best friend prior to the Vietnam War.
 The pact they made said that if either were to die, the other would name his next child after him.

-High school years

-Cooper attended Westwood High School in Palestine, Texas and was a student and a letterman in football, basketball, and baseball.
+Cooper attended Westwood High School in Palestine, Texas, and was a student and a letterman in football, basketball, and baseball.
 In football, he played quarterback.